BennTrainor/PortfolioProject1/README.md

 ## Deployment

 This page was deployed on Github, steps below:
-    -Navigated to Github repository
+    - Navigated to Github repository
-    -Used the settings section to navigate to pages -From the drop-don selected main source, then saved.
+    - Used the settings section to navigate to pages
+    - From the drop-don selected main source, then saved.
-    -Github then supplied the live link.
+    - Github then supplied the live link.
+    - Live link can be found here: https://benntrainor.github.io/PortfolioProject1/

 ## Reference